 Damline - Quidam's Rubin's dam Helvecia, who competed as Lamante, successfully jumped up to 1.55m level under Uwe Deyle.
 Damsire Landgraf I is one of the most influential Holstein sires in history; his progeny have won more than €4.48million in prize money and include Libero H, Labrador, Lanciano, Landjunge, Lesotho, Libertino, and Landstreicher.
 The mareline has produced the licensed stallions Courage and Lionheart, as well as several international jumping horses and the grand prix dressage horse Larino 39.

 Progeny - Despite his short breeding career, Quidam's Rubin has proven himself an immeasurably valuable sire of jumping horses.
-He produced numerous winners at foal shows and championships, as well as price highlights at several auctions.
-In 2003, the Oldenburg Verband awarded him the coveted Hauptprämie, in recognition of his outstanding first crop of foals.
-Today, he has more than 30 licensed sons, including Quidamo, Quinnus I-III, and Quite Rubin, with many having been awarded a premium, anf more than 160 offspring in sport, among them grand prix jumpers Quidam Blue, Quidam's Hero, and the hugely successful Quiet Easy 4 (shown in video), who has notched up a host of wins and placings on the Global Champions Tour, winning the league competition in Mexico City in April 2017, and the Audi Prize Grand Prix CSI5* at Indoor Brabant in March, having also won an individual bronze medal at the 2013 European Young Rider Championships with Chloe Aston.
+He has produced numerous winners at foal shows and championships, as well as price highlights at several auctions.
+In 2003, the Oldenburg Verband awarded him with the coveted Hauptprämie, in recognition of his outstanding first crop of foals.
+Today, he has more than 30 licensed sons, including Quidamo, Quinnus I-III, and Quite Rubin, with many having been awarded a premium.
+He sires more than 160 offspring in sport, among them grand prix jumpers Quidam Blue, Quidam's Hero, and the hugely successful Quiet Easy 4 (shown in video).
+Quiet Easy has notched up a host of wins and placings on the Global Champions Tour, winning the league competition in Mexico City in April 2017, and the Audi Prize Grand Prix CSI5* at Indoor Brabant in March, having also won an individual bronze medal at the 2013 European Young Rider Championships with Chloe Aston.

 |Year of Birth||1999|